vasid1999/ScalaCPU/README.md

 If you are new to this (like we were), here's a lightning-quick primer on all you need to know to use this:

 1. **Chisel3**\
-Chisel3 is a hardware construction language embedded within the Scala language.
-It is being developed by UCB-BAR and is used mainly to design RISC-V hardware generators.
+Chisel3 is a hardware construction language embedded within the Scala programming language.
+It is being developed by UCB-BAR and is used mainly to design hardware generators.
-	* Basic knowledge of Scala syntax can be found on the [Scala website](https://www.scala-lang.org/), specifically the [Tour of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html) (it will be needed since Chisel3 is essentially a Scala library specialized for hardware construction)
+	* Basic knowledge of Scala syntax can be found on the [Scala website](https://www.scala-lang.org/), specifically the [Tour of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html) (it will be needed since Chisel3 is essentially a Scala library specialized for hardware construction - no need to go too much into detail, you can learn as you go)
 	* Install and learn SBT - the Scala build tool, used to compile, run and test your Scala/Chisel3 project - by going through the [sbt by example](https://www.scala-sbt.org/1.x/docs/sbt-by-example.html) tutorial on the SBT website
 	* You can learn how to use Chisel3 by:
 		+ going through the [bootcamp](https://github.com/freechipsproject/chisel-bootcamp/)